corticalstack/azure-ai-foundry-examples/README.md

 1️⃣ [01-explore-hub-and-projects](./01-explore-hub-and-projects/explore-hub-and-projects.ipynb): A notebook to explore your Azure AI Foundry hub, associated projects, connections, and service deployments.

+2️⃣ [02-configure-tracing-project-based-model-inference](./02-configure-tracing-project-based-model-inference/README.md): Shows how to configure tracing for project-based model inference.
+See [example 03](./03-project-based-model-inference-chat-client/README.md) for implementation.

-2️⃣ [02-project-based-model-inference-chat-client](./02-project-based-model-inference-chat-client/README.md): A simple example showing how to use the Azure AI Foundry Python SDK to create a chat completion client via a foundry project for Azure AI model inference.
+3️⃣ [03-project-based-model-inference-chat-client](./03-project-based-model-inference-chat-client/README.md): A simple example showing how to use the Azure AI Foundry Python SDK to create a chat completion client via a foundry project for Azure AI model inference.

-3️⃣ [03-project-based-openai-chat-client](./03-project-based-openai-chat-client/README.md): Another simple example demonstrating using the Azure AI Foundry Python SDK to create an Azure OpenAI client via a foundry project for interacting with Azure OpenAI service.
+4️⃣ [04-project-based-openai-chat-client](./04-project-based-openai-chat-client/README.md): Another simple example demonstrating using the Azure AI Foundry Python SDK to create an Azure OpenAI client via a foundry project for interacting with Azure OpenAI service.

-4️⃣ [04-azure-openai-sdk-chat-client](./04-azure-openai-sdk-chat-client/README.md): An example demonstrating how to use the Azure OpenAI SDK to directly connect to a foundry-deployed Azure OpenAI endpoint using an API key.
+5️⃣ [05-azure-openai-sdk-chat-client](./05-azure-openai-sdk-chat-client/README.md): An example demonstrating how to use the Azure OpenAI SDK to directly connect to a foundry-deployed Azure OpenAI endpoint using an API key.

-5️⃣ [05-direct-inference-sdk-chat-client](./05-direct-inference-sdk-chat-client/README.md): An example showing how to use the Azure AI Inference SDK to directly connect to an Azure AI Inference endpoint using an API key.
+6️⃣ [06-direct-inference-sdk-chat-client](./06-direct-inference-sdk-chat-client/README.md): An example showing how to use the Azure AI Inference SDK to directly connect to an Azure AI Inference endpoint using an API key.

-6️⃣ [06-direct-inference-sdk-streaming-chat-client](./06-direct-inference-sdk-streaming-chat-client/README.md): An example chat app using the Azure AI Inference SDK with asynchronous streaming responses.
+7️⃣ [07-direct-inference-sdk-streaming-chat-client](./07-direct-inference-sdk-streaming-chat-client/README.md): An example chat app using the Azure AI Inference SDK with asynchronous streaming responses.

-7️⃣ [07-direct-inference-with-prompt-template](./07-direct-inference-with-prompt-template/README.md): An example application showing how to use the Azure AI Inference SDK with prompt templates.
+8️⃣ [08-direct-inference-with-prompt-template](./08-direct-inference-with-prompt-template/README.md): An example application showing how to use the Azure AI Inference SDK with prompt templates.

-8️⃣ [08-direct-inference-with-prompty-file](./08-direct-inference-with-prompty-file/README.md): An example using the Azure AI Inference SDK for text generation with .prompty files to load a prompt template containing a model configuration and system prompt.
+9️⃣ [09-direct-inference-with-prompty-file](./09-direct-inference-with-prompty-file/README.md): An example using the Azure AI Inference SDK for text generation with .prompty files to load a prompt template containing a model configuration and system prompt.

-9️⃣ [09-project-based-ai-search](./09-project-based-ai-search/README.md): A notebook demonstrating how to the default Azure AI Search connected to an Azure AI Foundry project to create a search index, upload documents, and perform a variety of search operations including exact match, fuzzy, vector, similarity, and hybrid.
+🔟 [10-project-based-ai-search](./10-project-based-ai-search/README.md): A notebook demonstrating how to the default Azure AI Search connected to an Azure AI Foundry project to create a search index, upload documents, and perform a variety of search operations including exact match, fuzzy, vector, similarity, and hybrid.

 ## 🛠️ Setup Guide